 A Sandwich @ San Benito House

-San Benito house is a HMB treasure.
-It suffered a fire at the beginning of 2021, but has recently re-opened it’s doors.
+San Benito House is a Half Moon Bay treasure.
+It suffered a fire at the beginning of 2021, but has recently re-opened its doors.
 Originally an Inn and a spot to grab sandwiches, it now also includes a Cantina, where you can grab a margarita with their made-in-house mix.

 Sushi @ Shiki Japanese Cuisine